Executive Summary

 Month-end close is a core product.
 Task coordination, reconciliation workflows, preparer and reviewer roles, supporting document management and close visibility dashboards are built in.
 Consolidation including multi-entity, multi-currency and intercompany eliminations is also available.

+This is the most significant functional gap between the two platforms.
 For teams where close management is a major pain point alongside FP&A, Datarails covers both.
 Cube would require a separate tool for close.

 Cash Management & Spend Control